OFFTA, festival d’arts vivants

 Costume designer Malcolm Leblanc

-Creation residency The National Ballet of Canada’s Open Space Programme, Toronto Dance Theatre, Toronto Dance Community Love-In, The Rhubarb Festival at Buddies in Bad Times Theatre
+Creation residency The National Ballet of Canada’s Open Space programme, Toronto Dance Theatre, Toronto Dance Community Love-In, The Rhubarb Festival at Buddies in Bad Times Theatre

 With the support of Toronto Arts Council, Ontario Arts Council